IBM-Cloud/HybridBanking-Android/README.md

 https://www.youtube.com/watch?v=7OLkIGoBpi0

-This repository helps you set up a simple demo to showcase some the capabilities.
+This repository helps you set up a demo application to showcase some the capabilities.
 It is not a sample application.
-A real application would include Bluemix Local, API Management, Secure Gateway, Databases, etc as shown in the video above.
+This demo application uses real Bluemix mobile push and Watson services, but the data is mock and all pieces runs entirely on Bluemix Public.
+In a real hybrid environemnt, the data would reside in an on-prem database, the Feedback Manager application would run in Bluemix Local and you can leverage technologies like Secure Gateway and API management to handle secure integration.
+This is highlighted in the video above.

 ### Android Application Setup
 This portion will set up the Android application the Banking customer will use to review their loyalty points and submit feedback.